-If you have extensive small-cell lung cancer, this means you’ve developed the less common form of this disease.
+If you have extensive small-cell lung cancer, this means the disease is already spread.
 Doctors diagnose small-cell lung cancer in about 15% of the nearly 230,000 new lung cancer cases in the U.S. each year.

 About 1 in 3 people with this condition find out that they have it in the early, or limited stage.
 But most get their diagnosis when it’s already advanced.
 This is because small cell moves very quickly.
 By the time you learn you have it, it may already have spread to the other side of your chest.
 In some cases, it may already be in other parts of your body as well, like your liver or bones.

 Early on, you may have few or even no symptoms.
 Later on, you may:

 Once the condition becomes more advanced, it can affect other parts of your body.
 You may:

 - Notice a yellowish color to your eyes or skin if it has spread to your liver

 - Have bad headaches or dizziness if it’s in your brain

 Small-cell lung cancer also may make hormones.
 Or the cancer may scramble your immune system so it attacks healthy cells instead of the cancer cells.
 Roughly 1 in 5 people with cancer may have these effects, called paraneoplastic syndromes.